dnajava/Klusterointi/README.md

 - Split the cluster, if it contains matches which have other matches than common matches in that cluster.
 - New method to add match clusters of kits to cluster network.
 First kits GD 0 clusters and then GD 1 clusters.
+- Add GUI to main.
+- Fork to working with y-dna